timescale/docs/timescaledb/overview/release-notes/index.md

 hypertable setup.
 This includes the ability to add a data node and move chunks to the new data node for cluster rebalancing.
 * The `time_bucket_ng` function, a newer version of `time_bucket`.
-This function supports years, months, days, hours, minutes, and seconds and timezones.
+This function supports years, months, days, hours, minutes, seconds, and timezones.

 We’re committed to developing these experiments, giving the community a chance to provide early feedback and influence the direction of TimescaleDB’s development.